-We expect our board of directors to adopt and our stockholders to approve the 2014 employee stock purchase plan, or the 2014 ESPP, which will become effective upon the closing of this offering.
+In March 2014, our board of directors adopted and our stockholders approved the 2014 employee stock purchase plan, or the 2014 ESPP, which will become effective upon the closing of this offering.
 The 2014 ESPP will be administered by our board of directors or by a committee appointed by our board of directors.
-The 2014 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of shares of our common stock.
-The number of shares of our common stock reserved for issuance under the 2014 ESPP will automatically increase on the first day of each fiscal year, commencing on January 1, 2015 and ending on January 1, 2024, in an amount equal to the least of (i) shares of our common stock, (ii) % of the total number of shares of our common stock outstanding on the first day of the applicable year, and (iii) an amount determined by our board of directors.
+The 2014 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate 500,000 of shares of our common stock.
+The number of shares of our common stock reserved for issuance under the 2014 ESPP will automatically increase on the first day of each fiscal year, commencing on January 1, 2015 and ending on January 1, 2024, in an amount equal to the least of (i) 600,000 shares of our common stock, (ii) 1% of the total number of shares of our common stock outstanding on the first day of the applicable year, and (iii) an amount determined by our board of directors.